The description is

 thoroughly examined (for example, for microscopic details) and marks other places in the text

 where data is missing or uncertain.

-The following material is based entirely on the protolog of this species, which does not meet contemporary standards for Amanita taxonomy.
+The following material is based on the protolog of the present species.

 Each spore data set is intended to comprise a set of measurements from a single specimen made by a single observer;

 and explanations prepared for this site talk about specimen-observer pairs associated with each data set.